Singapore PPO (2026): Charter & 2025 Orders

 When does it apply?

-• You are experiencing or have experienced family violence — including emotional or psychological abuse — from a family member or someone you live with.
+• You are experiencing family violence — including emotional abuse, coercive control, or physical harm.

-• You need immediate on-the-spot protection — an MSF Protector can issue an Emergency Order where family violence is feared within 14 days.
+• You need immediate, on-the-spot protection — an MSF Protector can issue an Emergency Order if violence is feared within 14 days.

-• You want the abuser kept away from your home, workplace, or your children's school — apply for a Stay-Away Order.
+• You need to exclude the abuser from your home, office, or children's school with a Stay-Away Order.

-• You want all calls, texts, and visits to stop — apply for a No-Contact Order.
+• You want to legally sever all calls, texts, and stalking — enforce a strict No-Contact Order.

-• The perpetrator has a psychiatric condition driving the violence — the court may add a Mandatory Treatment Order.
+• The abuser’s psychiatric condition makes them volatile — mandate clinical intervention with a Mandatory Treatment Order.

-• Walk in to the Family Protection Centre (FPC) at the Family Justice Courts complex — duty officers help victims file PPO/EO applications and connect with MSF Protectors who can issue Emergency Orders.
+• Visit the Family Protection Centre (FPC) at the Family Justice Courts — duty officers can assist with your PPO application and dispatch MSF Protectors for Emergency Orders.

 What should you NOT do?